skip to main |

 You see, the problem with alternative energy, while highly desirable, is that it is expensive.
 In comparison, coal is cheap - very cheap.
 Yes, it is dirty, yes, the environmentalists don't like it, and yes, there is pressure to reduce its use in the US, but I don't feel that any of those issues are going to matter until alternative energy can begin to compete on price.

-China is the world's largest coal producer and consumer, and they are not going to stop burning coal any time soon.
+The other huge issue is that China is the world's largest coal producer and consumer, and they are not going to stop burning coal any time soon.
 In fact, China plans to build stockpiles of the fuel in the eastern province of Shandong to ensure supplies and help stabilize prices.
 At this point China is self-sufficient in coal, but there may come a time soon when it is a net importer of coal.

+If you are looking for a coal play that bets directly on China, then Yanzhou Coal (YZC) fits the bill.
+Yanzhou is one of China’s largest coal suppliers producing high-grade, low-sulfur coal, which burns cleaner and therefore fetches a premium price.
 Yanzhou Coal (YZC) is principally engaged in underground coal mining, preparation and processing, sales, and railway transportation of coal.
 The company is organized into three operating divisions: coal mining, coal railway transportation and methanol and electricity power.
 The company operates six coal mines: Xinglongzhuang coal mine, Baodian coal mine, Nantun coal mine, Dongtan coal mine, Jining II coal mine (Jining II) and Jining III coal mine (Jining III), as well as a regional rail network that links these mines with the national rail network.

 So Yanzhou Coal (YZC) is in a great position to benefit from China's growing demand for coal, and also from any additional infrastucture investment, but what are the fundamentals like?
 Despite the recent upward movement in the share price, I believe that Yanzhou Coal remains a value stock with plenty of potential upside.